We use Patient Access or the NHS APP to allow you to order your prescriptions quickly and easily.

 Ordering your prescription in person

 Alternatively, you can drop off your repeat prescription slip at reception - just tick the items you require - or you can post it to us.
-You’ll find our address here
+You’ll find our address on our Contact Us page by clicking the button below.

 Most pharmacies operate a home delivery service now.
 Simply request your prescription from us or your nominated pharmacy then notify them.
 The prescription will be sent electronic to the Pharmacy and they will deliver to your home address.
 Please note - we are not responsible for ensuring any delivery to your home.